DVISI

 DVISI, Palamós: The Verdict

 If you're choosing between a meal at DVISI and a direct seafood lunch at one of the harbour-facing restaurants in Palamós, the decision comes down to what you want the meal to do.
 The harbour spots deliver tradition and simplicity.
-DVISI delivers something more considered: contemporary cooking by chef Jordi Simón, Michelin Plate recognition in both 2024 and 2025, and a room that earns its keep before the food arrives.
-For the price tier (€€), the combination of hotel garden setting, sharing-format menu, and Asian and Latin American influences puts it in a different category from most of what's available in this part of the Costa Brava.
+DVISI delivers something more considered: contemporary cooking by chef Jordi Simón, Michelin Plate recognition in both 2024 and 2025, a room that earns its keep before the food arrives.
+For the price tier (€€), the combination of hotel garden setting, sharing-format menu, Asian and Latin American influences puts it in a different category from most of what's available in this part of the Costa Brava.
 If you're eating in Palamós and want more than grilled fish with olive oil, book here.

 Portrait